Haugesen/TaskMaster-Web/README.md

 # TaskMaster-Web
-Website for the TaskMaster app
+Website for the TaskMaster app.
+See website live at https://haugesen.github.io/TaskMaster-Web/